scaleway-terraform-modules/workflows/README.md

 Run [shellcheck](https://www.shellcheck.net/) on shell scripts using [ludeeus/action-shellcheck](https://github.com/ludeeus/action-shellcheck).

-Include the following jobs in your existing workflows:
+Include the following jobs in your existing workflows to use this workflow:
 ```yaml
 [...]
 jobs: